 PET/MRI is a simultaneous modality that allows for PET and MRI to be acquired together.
-In patients with liver-predominant NETs, this allows improved liver imaging with MRI in conjunction with SSTR-PET.
-Studies have shown that PET/MRI provides improved staging of liver metastases (16, 17), but, more important, it allows for the acquisition of liver imaging with the same CI modality as used for monitoring at other times.
-This is important, as the imaging technique can change the appearance of liver metastases independent of their progression, and therefore a consistent imaging technique needs to be maintained across time.
+In patients with liver-predominant NETs, this allows improved liver imaging with MRI in conjunction with SSTR PET.
+Studies have shown that PET/MRI provides improved staging of liver metastases (17,18), but, more important, it allows for the acquisition of liver imaging with the same CI modality as used for monitoring at other times.
+This is important, as the imaging technique can change the appearance of liver metastases independently of their progression, and therefore a consistent imaging technique needs to be maintained across time.
 PET/CT, on the other hand, is superior for patients with mesenteric, osseous, and pulmonary disease.
 In both PET/MRI and PET/CT, incorporation of contrast-enhanced cross-sectional imaging is encouraged.

-Role of SSTR-PET in Pediatric Populations
+Role of SSTR PET in Pediatric Populations

-SSTR-PET is safe in infants, children, and young adults.
-The dose should be adjusted to the patient's weight, the recommended dose being 2 MBq/kg of body weight (0.054 mCi/kg) up to 200 MBq (5.4 mCi) (18).
-SSTR-PET is the recommended functional imaging modality for pediatric NETs and is also recommended for as-
+SSTR PET is safe in infants, children, and young adults.
+The dose should be adjusted to the patient's weight, with the recommended dose being 2 MBq (0.054 mCi)/kg of body weight up to 200 MBq (5.4 mCi) (19).
+SSTR PET is the recommended functional imaging modality for pediatric NETs and is also recommended for assessing neuroblastoma, paraganglioma, and pheochromocytoma, especially in the setting of metaiodobenzylguanidine-negative disease (20,21).
+Meningiomas occurring in children and adolescents with neurofibromatosis type 2 express SSTRs and are visualized on SSTR PET.
+Pediatric indications are not addressed in the clinical scenarios.